code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 </p><br>

 ## INSTALLATION & DOCUMENTATION
-Just access `index.php` and walk through the installer.
+Just access `index.php` in your browser and walk through the installer.

 Visit https://code-boxx.com/storage-boxx-php-inventory-system/ for the documentation.
+<br><br>

+## UPDATING
+* If your existing copy has an `options` table - Just override all the existing files and access `index.php` - The installer will take care of the datebase updates automatically (if any).
+* If not, you will have to manually import the `options` table from `SQL-storage-boxx.sql`.
+Create a `STOREBOXX_VER` entry with value of `0` and group `0` - Thereafter, just copy the new files and let the installer do the automagic.
 <br><br>